-The goal of the Lincoln Public Schools science program is to help all students develop an understanding of the natural world and how humans utilize and impact the environment.
+Lincoln Public Schools science program will achieve this mission by helping all students develop an understanding of natural phenomena and how humans utilize and impact the world.
 The curriculum is based on the Nebraska State Science Standards and the National Science Standards.
-The program stresses hands-on activities to develop inquiry and thinking skills, as well as science process skills.
-The program is structured to help students realize that science is part of every day life and affects all individuals.
+The program stresses hands-on activities to develop an understanding of practices, disciplinary core ideas, and crosscutting concepts of science.
+The program is structured to help students realize that science is part of everyday life and affects all individuals.

-The four themes studied in elementary schools are living things, the physical world, space/earth, and STS (science, technology, and society)/environment.
-Students experiment and do hands-on-activities to learn to value curiosity, openness, inquiry, and critical thinking skills in science as a part of every day living.
+The three themes studied in elementary schools are living things and the environment, the physical world, and space/earth.
+Embedded within these themes are connections to engineering, technology and applications of science and connections to the nature of science.
+Students investigate to learn to value curiosity, openness, inquiry, and critical thinking skills in science as a part of every day living.

-The middle school science curriculum focuses on topics from life science, physical science, space/earth science, and STS (science, technology, and society)/environment.
+The middle school science curriculum focuses on topics from life science and the environment, physical science, and space/earth science.
+Embedded within these themes are connections to engineering, technology and applications of science and connections to the nature of science.
 Some of the specific units include cells and heredity, electricity and magnetism, weather, astronomy, and the environment.
 The science curriculum helps students explore science questions and discover how science is meaningful to their lives.

-The high school science curriculum focuses on higher-level problem solving skills.
+The high school science curriculum focuses on the same core content with a continued increase in rigor.
 Environmental issues, daily applications, and connections to other fields are stressed.
 Core courses include geoscience, physical science, biology, chemistry, and physics.
 Electives vary from school to school and may include anatomy/physiology, environmental studies, forensic science, and zoology.
 According to LPS Board Policy 6222, beginning with the graduating class of 2015, the LPS graduation requirement is 30 credit hours of science, including 5 hours of earth, physical (physics and chemistry) and life science.

 2018 Saturday Science - February 3, 10, 17, 24